Drive sales on autopilot with ecommerce-focused features

 - The type of image zoom plugin the store uses

-For example, the above dimensions are suitable for adding standard Woocommerce products, while complicated and detailed products might require larger images — ideally 2000 pixels and above — to allow customers to zoom in on even the more minor details.
+For example, the dimensions stated above are suitable for adding standard WooCommerce products.
+Complex and detailed products might require larger images, ideally 1,200 x 2,000 pixels and above.

 Note how you can edit the dimensions of your product images in WooCommerce: